Qin Shi Huang Tomb

 🎁Search cheap flights to Xi'an and book the best hotels in Xi'an now!
 Get connected fast with China eSIM!

-How do I get to Qin Shi Huang Mausoleum?
+How Do I Get to Qin Shi Huang Mausoleum?

 Qin Shi Huang Tomb is located in Lintong district, Xi 'an, Shaanxi province, China, about 35 kilometers (22 miles) east of Xi’an.
+This is the site of his imperial mausoleum, part of the Emperor Qinshihuang's Mausoleum Site Museum (according to wikipedia).

-By Taxi or Ride-Hailing
+Taxi / Ride-Hailing

-By Tour Bus or Shuttle
+Tour Bus / Shuttle

-By Car
+Car

 🎁Search cheap flights to Xi'an and book the best hotels in Xi'an now!
 Get connected fast with China eSIM!

-What to See and Do at Qin Shi Huang Tomb
+What to See and Do at Qin Shi Huang Tomb?

 1. Explore the Terracotta Army Museum